The Witch in the Stone Boat: Synopsis

 Meanwhile, the boy-prince's wet nurse was about to witness the supernatural appearance of the true queen.
 When the wet nurse turned the [candle-]light on, (Note: The Icelandic text does not specify the light source.
 In Hall's retelling, "the nurse had lighted the lamp".) several planks from the floor rose up, and from underneath appeared an astonishingly beautiful white-clad woman, dressed in linen.
 (Note: Icelandic: undurfríðkonaálínklæðum; "hvítklædda kona".
 Poestion translates the first instance as "wunderschöne Frau in einem Linnenkleide (marvelously beautiful woman in linen garb)" but is not followed by Lang who gave "a beautiful woman dressed in white".
 Hall's retelling gives "wearing only a single white linen garment".)
 Clasped around her waist was an iron belt, with a chain leading down into the ground below.
 The queen embraced the child for a moment, and returned under the floor again.
 Her appearance was repeated the second night, and the nurse heard the queen say lamentfully that "Two are gone, and one only is left," which the nurse guessed must mean that the third night would be her final appearance.

 The next night, King Sigurd was in the nurse's room with a drawn sword in hand, awaiting the woman, whom he instantly recognized as his own wife.
 He cut the chain in two and great noises came from beneath the earth.
 The true queen now told her story.
 The three-headed giant had tried to force her to marry him (actually, to sleep with him), (Note: Icelandic viljaðþegarsofa hjásér "wanted already to sleep with me" as soon as they met.
-Poestion did not bowdlerize has the queen say: "Dieser wollte sogleich bei mir schlafen".) and at last she consented provided she could visit her son for three consecutive days, hoping for an opportunity to be liberated.
+Poestion, who did not bowdlerize, has the queen say: "Dieser wollte sogleich bei mir schlafen".) and at last she consented provided she could visit her son for three consecutive days, hoping for an opportunity to be liberated.
 The giant must have plummeted to death, the crashing "caused by him in his death throes".
 The real queen was then restored to all her dignity, and the king had the false queen immediately captured and stoned to death, her body torn apart by horses.